jbranchaud/blog/_posts/2013-07-06-Where-Did-You-Say-Youre-Going.md

 ---
 layout: post
 title: Where Did You Say You're Going?
-summary: We finally found out where in South America we are moving to.
+summary: We finally found out to where in South America we are moving
 tags:
 - travel
 - argentina